and welcome to our German Word of the Day. This time we will take a look at the meaning of:

 “Yes, but just once.”

 Stuff like this is not unheard of in German and it shows that a native speaker of German does not automatically think einmal upon hearing mal.
-And if that isn’t enough prove then the history of the word will convince you because einmal is actually used to be 2 words… one of them being Mal.
+And if that isn’t enough proof then the history of the word will convince you because einmal is actually used to be 2 words… one of them being Mal.
 Now, I used a capital m here because there is also a noun das Mal and that’s where it all began (click here)…

 The history of mal